 Original Alert:The California Senate Energy Committee was considering Assembly Bill (AB) 2145.
 The proposed legislation thwarts California’s environmental goals, infringes upon local government decision-making, and will effectively destroy the future of Community Choice Aggregation (CCA) in the state of California.

 Result: 195 people took action and spoke out against AB 2145.
 The bill is currently in committee.
 We will update this as new information becomes available.

-On Tuesday, November 12th, the County Board of Supervisors will consider our appeal of the Santa Maria Energy Project.
-CEC along with EDC and others appealed the Planning Commission’s approval of the project, as it only required a 29% mitigation of greenhouse gas (GHG) emissions.
+Original Alert: On Tuesday, November 12, the County Board of Supervisors will consider our appeal of the Santa Maria Energy Project.
+CEC, along with EDC and others, appealed the Planning Commission’s approval of the project, as it only required a 29% mitigation of greenhouse gas (GHG) emissions.

 Result: 159 people took action, helping establish Santa Barbara as an environmental leader.